David-OConnor/stm32-hal/README.md

 is a complete example of simple production firmware.
 It uses the DAC, I2C, Timer, and UART peripherals, with a simple interupt-based control flow.

+Additional examples in the [examples folder](https://github.com/David-OConnor/stm32-hal/tree/main/examples) demonstrate how to use various STM32 peripherals; most of these examples focus on a single peripheral.

 When specifying this crate as a dependency in `Cargo.toml`, you need to specify a feature representing your MCU.
 If this is for code that runs on an MCU directly (ie not a library), also include a run-time feature, following the template `l4rt`.
 For example: